Call Now:

 Leaking Toilet Tiles

-The caulk is a tube made of silicone fixed around the base to secure the toilet further.
-But considering that the gasket or seal is strong enough to secure it, the need for a caulk is highly debated among plumbers.
+The caulk is a silicone tube fixed around the base to secure the toilet further.
+However, considering that the gasket or seal is strong enough to secure it, the need for a caulk is highly debated among plumbers.
 Most don’t use caulk since they believe it would conceal the leak.

 However, in a few country municipalities, the local building code might require you to caulk the base to prevent bacterial growth in the fixture.